-Call your doctor right away if you think any of your asthma medications are not working as well as usual.
+Seek medical attention if your breathing problems get worse quickly, or if you think your medications are not working as well.
 An increased need for medication could be an early sign of a serious asthma attack.

 Your dosage of Pulmicort may change if you have surgery, are ill, are under stress, or have recently had an asthma attack.
 Talk with your doctor if any of your asthma medications do not seem to work as well in treating or preventing asthma attacks.

 If you also use an oral steroid medication, do not stop using the steroid suddenly or you may have unpleasant withdrawal symptoms.
 Talk with your doctor about taking less and less of the steroid before stopping completely.

 You should not use Pulmicort if you are allergic to budesonide, or if:

 you have a severe allergy to milk proteins; or

 you are having an asthma attack.

 To make sure Pulmicort is safe for you, tell your doctor if you have ever had:

 food or drug allergies;